CovertLab/borealis/README.md

 command line tool, or automate it as a workflow builder that calls FireWorks APIs to construct a `Workflow` object and upload it.

    The workflow will run instances of the `DockerTask` Firetask.
+Of course it can run other Firetasks as well; they just won't get deployment, storage, logging, and timeout features from `DockerTask`.

    If you need to open a secure ssh tunnel to the MongoDB server running in a Google Compute Engine VM, use the `borealis/setup/example_mongo_ssh.sh` shell script.